KChen-lab/Monopogen/README.md

 [Wed Apr 26 01:45:15 CDT 2023] Executing as jdou1@ldragon2 on Linux 3.10.0-1160.15.2.el7.x86_64 amd64; OpenJDK 64-Bit Server VM 1.8.0_312-b07; Deflater: Intel; Inflater: Intel; Provider GCS is not available; Picard version: 2.26.10
 INFO    2023-04-26 01:45:15     LiftoverVcf     Loading up the target reference genome.
 INFO    2023-04-26 01:45:16     LiftoverVcf     Lifting variants over and sorting (not yet writing the output file.)
-WARNING 2023-04-26 01:45:16     LiftoverVcf     Encountered a contig, chr3 that is not part of the target reference.
-WARNING 2023-04-26 01:45:16     LiftoverVcf     Encountered a contig, chr22 that is not part of the target reference.
-WARNING 2023-04-26 01:45:16     LiftoverVcf     Encountered a contig, chr9_gl000198_random that is not part of the target reference.
-WARNING 2023-04-26 01:45:16     LiftoverVcf     Encountered a contig, chrUn_gl000241 that is not part of the target reference.
-WARNING 2023-04-26 01:45:16     LiftoverVcf     Encountered a contig, chr4 that is not part of the target reference.
-WARNING 2023-04-26 01:45:16     LiftoverVcf     Encountered a contig, chr14 that is not part of the target reference.
-WARNING 2023-04-26 01:45:16     LiftoverVcf     Encountered a contig, chr8 that is not part of the target reference.
-WARNING 2023-04-26 01:45:16     LiftoverVcf     Encountered a contig, chr12 that is not part of the target reference.
 INFO    2023-04-26 01:45:16     LiftoverVcf     Processed 23755 variants.
 INFO    2023-04-26 01:45:16     LiftoverVcf     184 variants failed to liftover.
 INFO    2023-04-26 01:45:16     LiftoverVcf     99 variants lifted over but had mismatching reference alleles after lift over.